hedyhli/outline.nvim/README.md

 :OutlineOpen             " opens with 'topleft vsplit'
 ```

+  If the outline is already open, running this command without bang will focus
+  on the outline window.

 - **:OutlineClose**: Close outline

 - **:OutlineFocus**: Toggle focus between outline and code/source window